-After the completion of two semesters, a graduate may exit with a diploma.
-Jobs in turbine construction, maintenance and troubleshooting will be available.
-The optional second year of the program will give graduates experience in areas like PLCs, fiber optics, SCADA, electronics and more.
-A graduate of the two-year AAS option will find employment opportunities in areas like power distribution, controls and other areas that move the power through the grid.
+The second year of the program will give graduates experience in PLCs, fiber optics, SCADA, advanced electronics and more.

+A graduate of the will find employment opportunities in turbine construction, maintenance and troubleshooting, power distribution, controls and other areas that move the power through the grid.